 Public Purpose Facilitator, advisor on government policy, technology and innovation.

-Director, Strategic Policy Division at the Department of Industry, Innovation and Science
+Acting Manager, Strategic Policy Branch, The Australian Department of Industry, Innovation and Science

 Founder and Managing Director of engage2